-Magic moments in nature are rarely static.
-If you do your homework you can anticipate many of these special moments and put yourself in position before they happen, rather than finding yourself reacting to rapidly changing conditions.
-Learning how to understand the conditions necessary for a rainbow, anticipate favorable weather, and plot the moon’s position are invaluable to any nature photographer who wants to add something special to their images.
-But when the magic happens, it’s time to turn off your left (logical) brain and give control to your right (creative) brain.
+Magic moments in nature are rarely static, and reacting to them as they happen is rarely productive.
+But taking the time to do you homework helps you anticipate these special moments well enough to consistently put yourself in position before they happen.
+Understanding the conditions necessary for a rainbow, anticipating a sky favorable for a colorful sunset, and plotting the moon’s position above an iconic landscape puts nature photographers in position to photograph the magic.
+But when that magic happens, it’s time to turn off your left (logical) brain and give control to your right (creative) brain.
 In other words, don’t think, shoot!

 A lot of thought goes into taking a picture, but when comes time to click the shutter, the impulse needs to start from your heart, not your brain.
 After many years conducting photo workshops, I’ve concluded that a prime factor hindering photographers’ ability to shoot from the heart (along with an inflexible adherence to photography “rules”) is their struggle to master metering, exposure, and their camera.
 I’m afraid that the “intelligence” built into today’s cameras misleads people into thinking their camera can handle everything.
 It can’t.
 Mastering photographic fundamentals until they’re second nature, until they happen without conscious thought, frees you to connect with the beauty of the moment and compose by feel.

-My most recent spring workshop group made the most of its opportunity to photograph this once in a lifetime moonrise event from Half Dome View on Big Oak Flat Road, across the Merced River Canyon from Yosemite’s more heralded Tunnel View.
-(Why once in a lifetime?
-Because it will be many, many years before a 3% crescent moon slips through the narrow gap separating El Capitan and Half Dome in the pre-dawn sky.)
+My most recent spring workshop group made the most of its opportunity to photograph this once in a lifetime* moonrise event from Half Dome View on Big Oak Flat Road, across the Merced River Canyon from Yosemite’s more heralded Tunnel View.
 Our goal was to underexpose the scene just enough to silhouette Yosemite’s two most recognizable monoliths against the rich twilight glow on the eastern horizon.
 Automatic metering would have made a mess of this.

 I’m happy to report that everyone was successful that morning.
 A quick review of my image series shows that I captured thirty-two frames over twenty-two minutes, eighteen horizontal and fourteen vertical.
 I shot everything with my 100-400 lens, and used the entire focal range from 100mm to 400mm (the majority were closer to 400mm than 100mm), trending wider as the moon rose.
 The image in this post was captured about twelve minutes after the image in last Monday’s post.
 Not only has the moon moved quite a bit, the light has increased significantly, and the sunrise color has really started to kick in.